johzip/sh-translator/README.md

 ## How to Cite

 Georgievski, I., Palghadmal, A. V., Alnazer, E., and Aiello, M. SH: Service-oriented HTN Planning system for real-world domains. *SoftwareX*, 27: 101779.
 2024.

-## JSON Parser
-The SH Planning System includes a JSON parser to put hpdl Programs consisting of domain and problem definitions into a JSON format.
-There also exists a JSON parser that can parse the JSON format back into SH Planner Objects to run the Planner.

-Currently this JSON format has the following differences to the original SH-System Objects from the hpdl files:
-The testResult Method points out the following differences between NEW (JSON) and ORIGINAL (hpdl).
-The following is a german List of the differences:
-- Ordering und Variablen-Präfix
-  - Die Reihenfolge (ordering) bei TaskList ist unterschiedlich:
-    - NEW: unordered (Dummy value)
-    - ORIGINAL: sequence
-- Die Variablen
-  - in NEW sind ohne Präfix (x, y),
-  - in ORIGINAL mit Präfix (?x, ?y).
-- Domain types:
-  - NEW: leer
-  - ORIGINAL: enthält DomainType(block,notype)
-- Domain predicates:
-  - NEW: leer
-  - ORIGINAL: enthält alle Prädikate (on, ontable, clear, handempty, holding)
-- Problem name:
-  - NEW: "problem"
-  - ORIGINAL: "exemplary-problem"
-- Problem objects:
-  - NEW: leer
-  - ORIGINAL: enthält alle Block-Objekte
-- Problem state:
-  - Die Reihenfolge der Blöcke in den Listen ist unterschiedlich (z.B. block und on).
-Die Inhalte sind aber ansonsten gleich, nur die Reihenfolge der Einträge ist vertauscht.
-- Domain operators und tasks:
-  - Die Operatoren und Tasks sind strukturell gleich, aber die Variablen sind unterschiedlich benannt und die Reihenfolge der Listen kann abweichen.

-see planWithGivenDomainAndProblemNamePrintPlans Method in PlanningServices.scala for how the JSON components are used.

 ## Relevant Literature: